devrel-workshop/101-AI-and-py/docs/02-application.md

 Then, authenticate to the registry: `docker login $REGISTRY_NAME  -u $REGISTRY_LOGIN -p $REGISTRY_PASSWORD`.
 ⚠️ Perhaps you have to remove some previous created Docker images to free space to build this image ⚠️ Then, push the builded image: `docker push $REGISTRY_NAME/$STUDENT_ID/yolov8-rock-paper-scissors-app:1.0.0`.

-### Run locally

-If you need to debug your Python application you can run locally your app.
-To run your application locally:
-	- install dependencies: `pip install -r requirements.txt`
-	- set the environment variables:
-		- `export WORK_PATH=../training/`
-	- run the training: `streamlit run train.py`

 ### App creation